MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_DEMO.md

     public class PersonCardViewComponent : ViewComponent
 ```

-9. In the **PersonCardViewComponent.cs** code window, place the cursor within the **PersonCardViewComponent.cs** code block, and then type the following code:
+9. In the **PersonCardViewComponent.cs** code window, place the cursor within the **PersonCardViewComponent** class code block, and then type the following code:
 ```cs
     public IViewComponentResult Invoke(int id)
     {